sugarlabs/musicblocks/js/utils/README.md

     You have to add styling to three places,

     1. css/themes.css (this is external styling used for floating windows, search bar, etc.)
-       If you go here, you will find styling for dark mode, and pastel theme, just write your css using them as a template below the last theme's CSS.
+       If you go here, you will find styling for dark mode, just write your css using them as a template below the last theme's CSS.
 There is no light mode here because it is the default.

-    2. js/utils/platformstyle.js (this is styling in JS, used to for the rest of the stuff not covered in themes.css) Find the platformThemes object and add your styling there using the dark, pastel, light themes as a template
+    2. js/utils/platformstyle.js (this is styling in JS, used to for the rest of the stuff not covered in themes.css) Find the platformThemes object and add your styling there using the dark and light themes as a template

         ```javascript
         let platformThemes = {
         dark: {...},
         light: {...},
-        pastel: {...},
-        your_theme: {your_styling}
+        custom: {Your Styling}
         }
         ```

-        There is a for loop below this
+        There is a "for" loop below this

         ```javascript
         for (const theme in platformThemes) {